 Thanks to Lynette for sharing her Omani adventure.
 It’s definitely high up on the Globetrotter bucket list and now we have a brilliant itinerary to work from!

 The Al Ain border crossing is fairly equidistant from both the city centres of Abu Dhabi and Dubai so you can easily substitute this itinerary for a round trip from either city.
 If you are coming to the UAE on vacation it would be quite reasonable to take a 4 day Oman side trip, though as Lynette points out it’s probably not quite enough time to do it justice, allow 5-7 days.

 Update on driving to Oman from UAE and insurance documents

 Since Lynette’s family undertook this adventure in late 2016, some hire car companies have changed their rules on being able to provide insurance coverage crossing from UAE to Oman.
 We are currently researching who exactly is impacted by these change in rules and whether it applies to insurance policies on privately driven cars too.
-We will update here as soon as we understand more but please bare this in mind and read your policy fine print
+We will update here as soon as we understand more but please bear this in mind and read your policy fine print.